Best Acoustic Guitar Strings For Playing Blues - What Makes A Great Acoustic Guitar String ?

 Steel-string guitars are equipped with metal strings, producing a brighter and crisper sound.
 Classical guitars have nylon strings that produce a softer sound.

-Metal strings can be tougher on your fingertips when pressing against the fretboard, especially if you’re in your early guitar-playing stages and haven’t developed calluses.
+A metal acoustic guitar string can be tougher on your fingertips when pressing against the fretboard, especially if you’re in your early guitar-playing stages and haven’t developed calluses.
 Nylon strings are easier on your fingertips, making fingerpicking and pressing against the fretboard less hard on the fingers.

 • 2.
 Flick the pick